hzeng33/Text-Parser/README.md

 There was an issue that some words happened to appear twice in the table, so it is welcomed to contribute to fix the bugs in the project.

  &copy; 2022 by Hannah Zeng.
-This is a personal project and any illegal copies of the project without noticing the author is prohitbitted!
+This is a personal project and any illegal copies or uses of the project without noticing the author is prohitbitted!